 1 cup sorghum flour

-1 cup certified gluten-free oat flour or buckwheat flour
+1 cup certified gluten-free oat flour, buckwheat flour, or millet flour

 1/2 cup tapioca starch